Pivotal-Life-Sciences-DS/jargon4jarvis/biology.md

 - PTS: Probably of Translational Success
 - SNOMED: Systematized Nomenclature of Medicine

+- Composite endpoint: single outcome that combines multiple events of interest
+- Net clinical benefit endpoint: endpoint that takes into account both the positive effects (benefits) and negative effects (harms) of a treatment
 - Thermogenic: drugs that produce heat through metabolic stimulation